Where No One Has Gone Before: Plot

 The meets with the USS Fearless to bring aboard Mr. Kosinski (Stanley Kamel), a Starfleet propulsion expert who plans to run tests on the warp engines to improve their efficiency.
 Along with Kosinski is his assistant, an alien being from Tau Alpha C who is referred to as the "Traveler" (Eric Menyuk).
 As Kosinski and his assistant explain the tests to the engineering crew, Wesley Crusher (Wil Wheaton), also invited to watch the tests, quickly grasps what the tests are to accomplish, and the alien shows admiration for Wesley's problem-solving abilities.
-The test is started but quickly goes awry when the Enterprise gains an incredible boost of speed surpassing the known capabilities of warp engines.
+The test is started but quickly goes awry when the Enterprise gains an incredible boost of speed, surpassing the known capabilities of warp engines.
 Captain Picard (Patrick Stewart) orders a halt, and once stopped, the crew finds themselves on the far side of the M33 Galaxy, more than 2.7 million light years from the Milky Way.
-Though Kosinski is initially pleased with the results he believed to be from mistaken parameters, he is reprimanded by Picard, and suggests to simply redo the process to return home.
+Though Kosinski is initially pleased with the results he believes to be from mistaken parameters, he is reprimanded by Picard, and is suggested to simply redo the process to return home.
 Wesley warns Commander Riker (Jonathan Frakes) that during the warp test, the alien appeared to phase out of reality; when Kosinski starts the second test, both Wesley and Riker observe the alien phasing out, appearing even more tired.
 The Enterprise again bursts into incredible speeds, and when it stops, the crew cannot determine their position.
 Picard demands that Kosinski get the crew home.